Migration from EasyEngine v3¶

 wo site edit site.tld

-You will be prompt to choose a text editor, if you are new to linux, we recommend you to choose nano.
+You will be prompted to choose a text editor, if you are new to linux, we recommend you to choose nano.

 In Nginx vhost configuration, you will find several lines beginning with